-Prior to joining Take Stock in Children, Madeline spent 20 years growing her career at Miami Dade College (MDC), most recently serving as President of the Wolfson Campus.
-She is regarded for her work in developing innovative approaches to support academic progress and student success, ensuring that thousands of youth can access and complete college.
-Pumariega was instrumental in establishing Take Stock in Children’s largest affiliate, at Miami Dade College, which is currently serving over 600 youth.
-Pumariega has also been instrumental in supporting workforce programs by leveraging key partnerships in the community, such as the Hospitality Institute at Miami-Dade which provides culinary certification and fills the workforce need while creating employment opportunities.
+A product of the college system herself, Chancellor Pumariega began her academic career at Miami Dade College and returned to the college where she spent 20 years growing her career culminating as president of the Wolfson Campus.
+At Miami Dade College she is regarded for her work in developing innovative approaches to support academic progress and student success, ensuring that thousands of youth can access and complete college.
+Chancellor Pumariega was instrumental in supporting workforce programs by leveraging key partnerships in the community.